Conventional wisdom says that birds can’t smell anything, but this isn’t so.

 Next month gray catbirds will arrive in Pittsburgh from their winter range in Florida, Cuba and the lands surrounding the Gulf of Mexico.
 When they get here, you can be sure they sniffed their way north.

-(photo by Alan Vernon from Wikimedia Commons.
-Click on the image to see the original)
+(photo from Wikimedia Commons; click on the caption to see the original)